DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ## Implementation Details

-1. In the Solution Explorer, include [RoleGenerator.csproj](CS/EFCore/GenerateRoleEF/RoleGenerator/RoleGenerator.csproj) into your XAF solution.
+1. In the Solution Explorer, include [RoleGenerator.csproj](CS/EFCore/GenerateRoleEF/RoleGenerator/RoleGenerator.csproj) in your XAF solution.

 2. In the *YourSolutionName.Module* project, add a reference to the *RoleGenerator* project.
 3. Add the following files to your XAF solution projects:
 	- *YourSolutionName.Module*: [RoleGeneratorController.cs](CS/EFCore/GenerateRoleEF/GenerateRoleEF.Module/Controllers/RoleGeneratorController.cs)